Surface options:

 The predicted coordination geometries and the observed metal

-interaction distances can be compared interactively to statistics calculated on
+interaction distances can be compared interactively to statistics calculated based on

 the PDB.